Crypto Australia: State of the Market 2023

 Despite the uncertainties and challenges the crypto space currently faces, the majority of Australian crypto investors surveyed believe that now is the best time to invest more in cryptocurrencies.

 Our findings also touch on the ever-expanding world of NFTs.
 On average, Australian crypto investors who have bought NFTs own around 97 of them.
 However, every investor who has sold off any of their NFTs has done so at a loss, primarily for tax loss harvesting purposes.

 Looking forward, more than 75% of NFT owners do not plan on selling their digital tokens in the next 12 months, and about half of those who have bought one would consider doing so again, primarily driven by the utility that NFTs provide.

-These findings offer a valuable peek into Australia's crypto landscape, showcasing the growing influence of digital assets in modern financial strategies, underscoring the need for improved awareness around crypto taxation.
+These findings offer a valuable peek into Australia's crypto landscape, showcasing the growing influence of digital assets in modern financial strategies, and underscoring the need for improved awareness around crypto taxation.

 About the Findings